ying-y/module17-javascript/README.md

 ### Running JavaScript
 JavaScript scripts are executed in a web browser as part of the browser rendering a web page.
 Since browsers render HTML content (in `.html` files), JavaScript scripts are specified witin that HTML by using a `<script>` tag and specifying the _relative_ path to the script file (usually a **`.js`** file) to execute.
-When the HTML rendered (reading top to bottom) gets to that tag, it will download execute the specified script file using the JavaScript interpreter:
+When the HTML rendered (reading top to bottom) gets to that tag, it will download and execute the specified script file using the JavaScript interpreter:

 ```html
 <script src="path/to/my/script.js"></script>
 ```

 - The `<script>` tag can be included anywhere in an HTML page.
 Most commonly it is either placed in the `<head>` in order for the script to be executed _before_ the page content loads, or at the very end of the `<body>` in order for the script to be executed _afer_ the page content loads (and so can interact with that content).

+- **IMPORTANT:** note that if you edit the `.js` script file, you will need to **reload** the page so that the browser can execute the script again (starting from the beginning, as if the page were viewed for the first time).

 A webpage can include multiple `<script>` tags, each specifying their own script file.
 These scripts will be executed by the interpreter whenever they are encountered, top to bottom.
 And since variables and functions are usually defined _globally_, this means that any variables or functions created in one script will be available for use in the next (just like how variables created in one Jupyter cell are available in the next).